WesselvanGils/HappyChat/README.md

 # [Speeddating Tool](https://happysingles.vercel.app/create)

 The backend for rouletting speeddates for Happy Singles.
-This repository aims to create a backend where a schedule is created to match every man with every woman provided in a json format.
+This repository aims to create a backend where a schedule is created and loaded into a database to match every man with every woman if they are provided in a json format.

 ## About